NiLuJe/FBInk/README.md

 ## How can I tinker with it?

 A CLI utility is available, built around the same public API that can be used via a shared or static library for C projects, or via FFI in other languages (beware, though, it's licensed under the GPLv3+, not the LGPL).
-The gist of the documentation is composed of the various comments in the [public header](fbink.h), detailing how the API can be used, and what for.
+For the CLI utility, see the [API documentation](API.md) or run `fbink --help` for details.
+For the library, see the [public header](fbink.h).
 Don't hesitate to contact me if things appear unclear!
-You can also launch the `fbink` CLI tool itself with no argument (or the `-Q, --help` flag) for a giant wall of text describing its capabilities.
-You can also take a peek at it directly in [the main CLI source file](https://github.com/NiLuJe/FBInk/blob/master/fbink_cmd.c), it's the first function declared there.

 NOTE: It generally makes *NO* attempt at handling software rotation, because that currently appears to be the right thing to do with both current Kobo FW versions and on Kindle.
 YMMV on older FW, or if something else is fudging with fb rotation, or if your application is implementing rotation in software (i.e., a rotated viewport).